thbono/ecosia/README.md

-# Ecosia
+# Ecosia Kubernetes assignment

-Ecosia assignment.
 You can skip to DevOps section to find the all in one script.

 ## Development